-- To equip the students to understand and analyze the characteristics of Induction motor. - To learn different types of starters and speed control of three phase induction motor. - To equip the students to understand and analyze the characteristics of alternator. - To learn characteristics of synchronous motor and effect of varying load and excitation. - To get familiar with performance characteristics of special machines.
+- To equip the students to understand and analyze the characteristics of three phase induction motor. - To learn different types of starters and speed control of three phase induction motor. - To equip the students to understand and analyze the characteristics of alternator. - To learn characteristics of synchronous motor and effect of varying load and excitation. - To get familiar with performance characteristics of single phase induction motors and special machines.

-- CO1 Evaluate and analyze the performance of Induction motor using equivalent circuits and circle diagram.(K3) - CO2 Apply suitable starting and speed control methods to enhance the performance of three phase induction motors.
+- CO1 - Evaluate and analyze the performance of three phase induction motor using equivalent circuits and circle diagram.
+(K3) - CO2 Apply suitable starting and speed control methods to enhance the performance of three phase induction motors.
 (K3) - CO3 Analyze the performance characteristics of alternator and compute voltage regulation with different methods.
-(K4) - CO4 Analyze the characteristics of synchronous motor and its performance with effect of varying load and excitation.
-(K4) - CO5 Recognize the characteristics of special machines as well as choose an appropriate motor for any industrial application.
+(K4) - CO4 - Analyze the characteristics of synchronous motor and its performance with effect of varying load and excitation.
+(K4) - CO5 Recognize the characteristics of single phase induction motors and special machines as well as choose an appropriate motor for any industrial application.
 (K3)